Prakul-Agrawal/C-Shell/README.md

 | utils/common/ | Contains some common useful functions used by other files, such as a safe malloc, error handling, etc. |

 # Assumptions

+- If the word `pastevents` comes anywhere in the command (without the correct usage of `pastevents execute <number>`), the command will not be included in the history.